 Tip 3# Monitoring/Observation

-The most crucial aspect of compliance training is its application, and in many cases ensuring that the regulations are being adhered depends on monitoring and direct on-job-observation.
+The most crucial aspect of compliance training is its application, and in many cases ensuring that the regulations are being adhered to depends on monitoring and direct on-job-observation.
 Training login-logout monitoring can help in understanding employee engagement and participation in the training.
-Observing the changes in employee behaviour, the way interactions happen, and the adherence to compliance standards over time too is a way of tracking the effectiveness of training and identifying the gaps.
+Observing the changes in employee behavior, the way interactions happen, and the adherence to compliance standards over time is a way of tracking the effectiveness of training and identifying the gaps.